KrishM123/348-polymarket/Updated_Presentation_Script.md

 For **Row-Level Locking**, our betting transaction sets the isolation level to SERIALIZABLE and uses a SELECT ...
 FOR UPDATE on the market row.
 This ensures that only one transaction can update a market's odds and volume at a time, preventing race conditions and guaranteeing fair, serialized updates.
 The lock is released immediately on commit, so no client can hold a market row indefinitely.

-Our **Leaderboard with Windowed Aggregates** uses advanced window functions to efficiently calculate user rankings and running totals.
-The implementation uses ROW_NUMBER() for unique rankings, RANK() for handling ties, and SUM() OVER (ORDER BY) for running totals, all in a single consolidated query that combines data from multiple tables.
+Our **Leaderboard with Windowed Aggregates** uses advanced window functions to efficiently calculate user rankings.
+The implementation first uses a series of CTEs to calculate realized gains, and then uses `RANK()` and `ROW_NUMBER()` over that result set to assign ranks, all in a single, consolidated query.

 Additionally, we've implemented **Sophisticated Odds Calculation** with anti-manipulation features.
 Our system uses a smoothing factor algorithm to prevent extreme odds, enforces bounds between 0.01 and 0.99, and implements user-specific odds that exclude a user's own volume to prevent self-manipulation.
 The volume distribution logic properly models prediction market mechanics, where selling NO is equivalent to buying YES and selling YES is equivalent to buying NO, ensuring accurate odds calculation.
 This creates a fair and stable prediction market.